Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_assassin_allow_vampire_kill             1       // Whether the assassin can kill a vampire without penalty, even if it is not their target

 // Vampire
-ttt_vampires_are_monsters                   0       // Whether vampires should be treated as members of the monster team (rather than the traitor team) ttt_vampires_are_independent                0       // Whether vampires should be treated as members of the independent team (rather than the traitor team) ttt_vampire_vision_enable                   0       // Whether vampires have their special vision highlights enabled ttt_vampire_drain_enable                    1       // Whether vampires have the ability to drain a living target's blood using their fangs ttt_vampire_drain_first                     0       // Whether vampires should drain a living target's blood first rather than converting first
+ttt_vampire_is_monster                      0       // Whether vampires should be treated as members of the monster team (rather than the traitor team) ttt_vampire_is_independent                  0       // Whether vampires should be treated as members of the independent team (rather than the traitor team) ttt_vampire_vision_enable                   0       // Whether vampires have their special vision highlights enabled ttt_vampire_drain_enable                    1       // Whether vampires have the ability to drain a living target's blood using their fangs ttt_vampire_drain_first                     0       // Whether vampires should drain a living target's blood first rather than converting first